Students studying an Agricultural subject at Dakabin are able to be involved in the following extracurricular activities:

 The school has been successfully breeding and showing Suffolk sheep.
 Students train at lunchtimes and attend shows on the weekends.

-Students are breeding preparing purebred show birds under the guidance of an experienced poultry breeder and judge.
-Students will be showing their birds at local shows and the Royal Brisbane Show.
+Students are involved in the breeding and preparation of purebred birds under the guidance of an experienced poultry breeder.
+Birds are exhibited at local shows.

 Sunflower Trail – University of Queensland

-Student design an experiment where they plant and grow sunflowers starting in February each year and then compare their flowers and are judged on their assignments in May at the UQ Campus Gatton.
+Student design an experiment where they plant and grow sunflowers starting in February each year and then compare their flowers and are judged on their assignments.

 Hy-Line Brown School Egg Laying Competition

-The Ekka has partnered with Australian Egg Corporation Limited and Specialised Breeders Australia to provide schools with six (6) eight week old Hy-Line Brown hens.
+The Ekka has partnered with Australian Egg Corporation Limited and Specialised Breeders Australia to provide schools with six (6) eighteen week old Hy-Line Brown hens.

-Schools submit their three (3) best hens to take to Ekka, with the competition consisting of three main elements:
+Schools prepare and exhibit their three (3) best hens to take to Ekka, with the competition consisting of three main elements: